 Sales quotas can be measured during days, weeks, months or even years.
-During that time, a sales quota can be measured by different factors, such as overall profit, units sold, and customers acquired.
+During that time, a quota can be measured by different factors, such as overall profit, units sold, and customers acquired.
 The right time frame and measurement tool will depend on a company’s needs and business model.

-Companies use sales quotas to clearly establish what success looks like for their sales reps.
+Companies use sales quotas to clearly establish what success looks like for their reps.
 They usually reward successful sales reps that have achieved their sales quotas with bigger commissions or other prizes, in order to keep them motivated.

 Sales Quotas vs Sales Targets & Goals: What’s the Difference?

 While sales quotas are the same as sales targets, they’re not the same as sales goals.
-But since both sales quotas and sales goals refer to a future, sales-related objective, they can often be confused with each other.
+But since both quotas and sales goals refer to a future, sales-related objective, they can often be confused with each other.